|

 [paper]

-This paper develops a decentralized reinforcement learning (RL) scheme for multi-intersection adaptive traffic signal control (TSC),
+This paper develops a decentralized RL scheme for multi-intersection adaptive traffic signal control (TSC),

 called “CVLight”, that leverages data collected from connected vehicles (CVs).